turbaevsky/indicators/doc/PI_DB_TS.md

 #### Recall from Regional Centre

 The elements on the Recall page are similar to those on the Submit page, however some meanings are different.
-The Category Ready column now indicates data in Review status at the regional center that is available to recall.
-The Categories Recalled column indicates data that has been successfully recalled from the regional center.
+The Category Ready column now indicates data in Review status at the regional Centre that is available to recall.
+The Categories Recalled column indicates data that has been successfully recalled from the regional Centre.

 Submit/Recall Page Elements ![](pic/selSubmit.gif)